anir-tubi/tubi-roku/README.md

 		m.background.color = properties.background
 	end if
 	```
-- Calling getExperimentValue() to return the experiment treatment name, is also possible, though it is not considered best practice, due to resources having more functionality on the Popper server.
-For example, by updating the default resource in Popper Config, it is possible to update all devices to a specific experiment experience without changing any client code.
+By updating the default resource in Popper Config, it is possible to update all devices to a specific experiment experience without changing any client code.

 ## Updating the static text (translations) in app